 Despite business listings (also known as citations) decreasing in their ranking importance, reaching customers in the right places—and ensuring that they’re presented with accurate information—is still essential for any local business.

 Correct and consistent listings offer you more visibility online and improve local rankings—meaning more traffic and more sales.
 If you are new to this topic, then check out our guide on local citations!

 If you’re running a B&B in Upstate New York, you’d obviously want to be listed on the big key directory sites like Tripadvisor.
 But to reach as many people as possible, you’d also want to appear on any niche B&B directories that you might not have heard of, but your customers have.

 So the big question is…how do you find out about those niche listings directories?

-This is where our Citation Tracker tool comes in.
+This is where our Citation Tracker tool comes in, which is designed to work seamlessly with our Listings Management toolkit.
 Not only does it make light work of trawling the web to find all existing citations (and check for inconsistencies!), but it also shows you the citations you don’t have—meaning new opportunities!